aldwng/thesis-VSRA/README.md

 # thesis-VSRA
-emulation works of the master thesis "Voting System in SDN Network Resource Allocation" submitted to UESTC
+The repository is emulation works of the master thesis "Voting System in SDN Network Resource Allocation" submitted to UESTC.
-VSRA: Voting System in SDN Network Resource Allocation
+VSRA is the abbreviation of "Voting System in SDN Network Resource Allocation".
-VSRA includes three parts: VRR, NCV, VBR
+VSRA includes three parts, which are VRR, NCV, and VBR.
 ## VRR
-VRR: voting algorithm in routing resource allocation
+VRR represents voting algorithm in routing resource allocation.
 ## NCV
-NCV: NFV service chain implement with voting algorithm
+NCV represents NFV service chain implementation with voting algorithm.
 ## VBR
-VBR: voting behavior research in voting algorithm scenarios
+VBR represents voting behavior research in voting algorithm scenarios.